StefanoGaspardone/AW1-Weeks/week 3/exercise.md

 # Exercise 4: Q&A, with a database

-_Goal: interacting with a database while experimenting with async code_.
+_Goal: interacting with a database while experimenting with async code._

 Update the previous "Q&A" exercise to use a database.